 A client in a $100 million oil and gas case, which Barnett won at trial and has held on appeal, said Barnett’s team “presented a rare combination of strong legal intellect, common sense about right and wrong, and credibility in the courtroom.”

-Chambers and Partners calls him a "an incredibly gifted lawyer" who earns "widespread praise from peers", "particularly [for] his notable courtroom skills."
+Chambers and Partners calls him a "an incredibly gifted lawyer" who is “very strategic” and earns "widespread praise from peers", "particularly [for] his notable courtroom skills."
 Who's Who Legal says he does "a fantastic job for his clients" and is "magic in the courtroom".

 A wide range of business clients have entrusted their critical matters to Barnett, including the ones you see below.